 Below are links to some such statements.
 If your district of campus is considering issuing a resolution of its own, these samples can be a useful reference.

-Denver Public Schools Safe and Welcoming School District Resolution, 2024 (also see webpage: Denver Public Schools is a Safe and Welcoming School District)
+Denver Public Schools: Safe and Welcoming School District Resolution (Res No. 4063), 2020 (also see webpage: Denver Public Schools is a Safe and Welcoming School District)

 L.A.
-Unified Campuses as Safe Zones and Resource Centers for Students and Families Threatened by Immigration Enforcement, February 9, 2017 (also see reference guide)
+Unified Campuses as Safe Zones and Resource Centers for Students and Families Threatened by Immigration Enforcement (Ref-6767.1), February 9, 2017 (also see reference guide)

-Oakland CA USD Resolution Reaffirming District Facilities, Programs Are a Sanctuary for All Children and Adults, December 14, 2016 (also “OUSD is a Sanctuary District” resolution in multiple languages, resources and statement of support)
+Oakland CA USD: Resolution Reaffirming District Facilities, Programs Are a Sanctuary for All Children and Adults (Res.
+No. 1617-0089, in multiple languages), December 14, 2016 (also “OUSD is a Sanctuary District” resolution in multiple languages, resources and statement of support)

-Resolution to Reaffirm the Board’s Commitment to the Admission, Safety and Privacy of our Students, San Antonio ISD, February 13, 2017 (plus FAQs Concerning Immigration Status and Students in Public Schools)
+San Antonio ISD: Resolution to Reaffirm the Board’s Commitment to the Admission, Safety and Privacy of our Students, February 13, 2017 (plus FAQs Concerning Immigration Status and Students in Public Schools in multiple languages, 2025)

 Other Resources